Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Like most credit cards, the welcome offer for the Chase Sapphire Preferred card can vary.
-So, if you’re hoping to get the biggest bonus possible, here are a few ways to help increase your chances.
+As with most credit cards, the welcome offer for the Chase Sapphire Preferred card can vary.
+So, if you’re hoping to get the biggest offer possible, here are a few ways to help increase your chances.

 Benefits of the Chase Sapphire Preferred Card